 Flavor: Fresh herbal aroma.
 Balanced, floral and vegetal notes.
 Clean, fragrant aftertaste.

 Garden: We continue to be delighted with our source of Alishan High Mountain Tea that we discovered over a year ago.
-It is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest.
+It is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest in the Alishan Mountain area of Taiwan.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
 This homestead farm is among the highest elevation farms in the valley, with only small neighboring plots of tea, but no residential development above it.
 We have a great feeling about the people and the environment that sustainably produce this quality High Mountain Tea from the Alishan region.

 Harvest: Hand-picked, medium batch, from Ruili, Taiwan.
 Spring 2018